-Contractor must ensure that all Enrollees either select or be provisionally assigned to a Primary Care clinican by January 1, 2017 or within 60 days of effectuation into the plan, whichever is sooner.
+Contractor must ensure that all Enrollees either select or be provisionally assigned to a Primary Care clinician within 60 days of effectuation into the plan.
 If an Enrollee does not select a Primary Care clinician, Contractor must provisionally assign the Enrollee to a Primary Care clinician, inform the Enrollee of the assignment and provide the enrollee with an opportunity to select a different Primary Care clinician.
 When assigning a Primary Care clinician, Contractor shall use commercially reasonable efforts to assign a Primary Care clinician consistent with an Enrollee's stated gender, language, ethnic and cultural preferences, geographic accessibility, existing family member assignment, and any prior Primary Care clinician.
 Contractor will be required to report on this requirement annually in the application for certification for negotiation and evaluation purposes regarding any extension of this Agreement and the recertification process for subsequent years.